danma23/suggestgrid-net/API.md

 ## Similarity Methods
-Similarity methods are for getting similar items, or similar users from SuggestGrid.
+Similarity methods are for getting similar items, or similar users.
 [Similarities documentation](http://www.suggestgrid.com/docs/similarities) is available for an overview.

 ### Gets Similar Users